Managing Peel’s drinking water quality

 - Enhancing policies and procedures to effectively manage Peel’s drinking water operations.

 - Continuously testing and checking Peel’s drinking water.

-- Consistently improving all aspects of water treatment and distribution, from source to tap.
+- Continually and consistently improving all aspects of water treatment and distribution, from source to tap.

 In keeping with the provincial Safe Drinking Water Act, 2002, owners of municipal drinking water systems must have a licence to operate.